voidfiles/rachelbublitz.com/content/blog/2022-04-25-burst-finalist-for-nnpn-2022-showcase.md

 ---
-title: "BURST Finalist for NNPN 2022 Showcase"
+title: "BURST is a Finalist for NNPN 2022 Showcase"
 date: 2022-04-25T10:00:25-06:00
 layout: post
 ---